Lucyjpjones/LucyJones-resume/README.md

 #### Responsive Design

-Viewport tag included in head of page- tells the browser how to respond to different resolutions, particularly mobile ones.
+- Viewport tag included in head of page- tells the browser how to respond to different resolutions, particularly mobile ones.

+- Mobile first design with media queries for larger device

 ---
 ## &rarr; Technologies